beverlyfdelarosa/beverlyfdelarosa.github.io/_posts/2019-03-25-chapter_2_-_right_wrong_and_better.markdown

 ![<blockquote class="imgur-embed-pub" lang="en" data-id="a/qzzP09Y"><a href="//imgur.com/qzzP09Y"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>](https://www.imgur.com/ozJc643.png)
 </center>

-#### Ultimately, pie charts are rarely a good fit for the problem they are intended to solve because they are poor at communicating the desired observations in the data.
+#### <b>Ultimately, pie charts are rarely a good fit for the problem they are intended to solve because they are poor at communicating the desired observations in the data. </b>

 ### So then, what is an even better way than the pie chart?